Softeq/XToolkit.WhiteLabel/documentation/articles/xtoolkit/whitelabel/di.md

 # Dependency Injection

-WhiteLabel declares own abstraction over the DI implementation.
+WhiteLabel declares its abstraction over the DI implementation.

-Out of the box by default used [DryIoc](https://github.com/dadhi/DryIoc).
+[DryIoc](https://github.com/dadhi/DryIoc) is used out of the box.

 ## Registration